This is the second third of this big article. The full series goes :

 - Miscellaneous weapons part #2.

-For the disclaimers, the image credits notes, the goal of the article, etc. – see the first third.
+For the disclaimers, the image credits notes, the goal of the article, etc. – see the first third, and the guide to our weaponry articles.

 Core military weapons